United States Regiments & Batteries > Pennsylvania > 26th Pennsylvania Infantry Regiment

-The 26th Pennsylvania Volunteer Infantry Regiment lost 6 officers and 143 enlisted men killed or mortally wounded and 2 officers and 71 enlisted men to disease during the Civil War.
+The 26th Pennsylvania Infantry Regiment lost 6 officers and 143 enlisted men killed or mortally wounded and 2 officers and 71 enlisted men to disease during the Civil War.
 It is honored by a monument at Gettysburg.

 1861